-Here’s how to make a fabric safety gate for baby and toddlers for the bottom of stairs or between doorways.
-This DIY fabric baby safety gate has given me a lot of piece of mind these past months.
+Here’s how to make a fabric baby gate for the bottom of stairs or between doorways.
+This DIY fabric baby gate has given me a lot of piece of mind these past months.
 We tried store-bought safety gates at the bottom of our stairs but couldn’t figure out how to work around our awkward window angle so had to return them.
 So for a long time we had nothing – eek!

 Elise at 1-1/2 years old likes to climb up the stairs all the time.
 But now when this fabric baby gate is up, she asks me if she can climb!
 I just unlatch the ribbon loops from the 3M Command Cord Bundlers (very easy), open the gate and follow her up.
 She has learned to ask me first and go up with me.
 I don’t know how long she’ll be this cooperative but it’s worked for the past couple of months without a hitch.

 Years ago my friend Yoko Terretta made a fabric baby gate for the bottom of her stairs.
 Her daughter is now way past toddler age so she drew me a photo of her old fabric baby gate:

 I made some assembly adjustments when making the fabric safety gate for the bottom of our stairs and it’s worked great!
 And with my long monkey legs I can actually step over it pretty easily if I’m feeling too lazy to unhook the loops.

 That said, I’ve gotta state some legal disclaimers on this one:

 ** Using this fabric baby gate idea is at your own risk. ** I won’t assume responsibility for any injuries if this type of gate doesn’t work out for your family.
 You have to judge your own parenting style and your child’s behavior before deciding to use a DIY fabric baby gate.
 This DIY fabric baby gate is not tested for safety by any formal organization.